debops/debops/docs/debops-playbooks/guides/getting-started.rst

 process.

 At this time you might find that the web browser you are using does not recognize the CA certificates served by the host.
-This happens when server uses certificates signed by internal DebOps Certificate Authority instead of the "regular" ones.
+This happens when the server uses certificates signed by internal DebOps Certificate Authority instead of the "regular" ones.
 To fix that, consult the [debops.pki](https://docs.debops.org/en/latest/ansible/roles/ansible-pki/docs/) role documentation (when it's available).